presidio-oss/specif-ai/docs/docs/current/index.md

 - Custom Server Support

 ### 🔗 Jira Integration
 Create and manage epics, stories, and tasks directly in your Jira instance.
+Support for bidirectional synchronization with pull and push capabilities.

-### 🔗 Azure DevOps Integration
+### 🔷 Azure DevOps Integration
 Seamlessly synchronize requirements and work items with Azure DevOps.
 Support for hierarchical work item management with bidirectional sync capabilities.

 ### ☁️ AWS Bedrock Knowledge Base